 Format: Dream On! groups work well with up to ten people.
 Trust and familiarity are fostered if the same people attend.

-Partner: You may want to pair with someone in the group, a partner you contact between meet-ups, to help decipher a dream or support you in expressing the message of your dreams.
+Partner: You may want to pair with someone in the group, a partner you contact between dream circles, to help decipher a dream or support you in expressing the messages of your dreams.
 Decide how many dreams in what time frame to explore together.

-Ensure Dream On! groups are safe spaces.
+Ensure Dream On! circles are safe spaces.
 Agree on confidentiality; respect others’ privacy.